edis0n-zhang/personal-website-2.0/src/lib/posts/readme/README.md.md

 I had lots of fun posting on it and it's a great tool if you want to host docs or markdown online -- but what I wanted was a bit more personal and I felt that my Quartz no longer reflected who I was.

 I built this site to serve as a digital representation of me.
-Fun little quirks like a lightbulb you can actually pull (haha Thomas Edison pun!), nice rounded designs, a steph ango inspired color scheme, and a typo in the typewriter of the logo, the little design decisions that are a better reflection of me today.
+Fun little quirks like a lightbulb you can actually pull (haha Thomas Edison pun!), nice rounded designs, a [Steph Ango](https://stephango.com/) inspired color scheme, and a typo in the typewriter of the logo, the little design decisions that are a better reflection of me today.

 I made a lot of design decisions out of more personal than practical reasons.
 No UI library, not even my beloved shadcn, no guides, and no templates are all made more because "I kinda want to try that" rather than "I think this is the best way to build it."